mhrimaz/aas-connect-schema/README.md

 Other repositories with software to implement AAS-connect:

-We are looking for partners to extend the ecosystem for AAS-connect, e.g. for the import/export of AASX packages to/from a AAS-connect GraphQL-Endpoint or for a AAS API according specification part 2.
+We are looking for partners to extend the ecosystem for AAS-connect, e.g. for the import/export of AASX packages to/from a AAS-connect GraphQL-Endpoint or for an AAS API according specification part 2.
 Please contact us!